-Winter in West Virginia may be more varied than in any other eastern U.S. state.
-Its northern panhandle suffers the brunt of lake-effect snows, while its Potomac lowlands and sheltered southern valleys witness only a few blanketing snows per season.
-Rising to more than 4,000 feet above sea level, its Allegheny Mountains are practically Canadian in climate and may be beset by blinding squalls long into spring.
+Winter in West Virginia is a delightfully varied season.
+While its Potomac lowlands and sheltered southern valleys witness only a few blanketing snowfalls per season, its Allegheny Mountains, rising to more than 4,000 feet above sea level, are practically Canadian in climate and can be beset by blinding squalls long into spring.

 The Allegheny Mountains, a range of the Appalachian Mountains, reach their highest in West Virginia.
 Also located in parts of Virginia, Maryland, and Pennsylvania, the Alleghenies are characterized by their broad, rounded summits.
 The word "Allegheny" was once used to refer to the whole of what is now called the Appalachian Mountains.